jadecobra/python_tdd_exercises/source/exception handling.rst

 Exceptions are raised in python when an error occurs and break execution of the program.
 When an exception is encountered no further instructions in the program will run.
 This is useful because it means there is some violation that should be taken care of for the program to proceed as intended.

 It also a pain when it causes the program to exit prematurely.
-What if we want our program to run regardless of errors?
-We might want it to give messages to the user who may not care or understand the details that come with Exceptions?
+What if I want the program to run regardless of errors?
+I might want it to give messages to the user who may not care or understand the details that come with Exceptions?

 Enter Exception Handling, In python there is a way to handling exceptions that allows a program to make a decision when an Exception is encountered.
 Enough words, time to write some code.